askui/askui/docs/docs/02-Getting Started/writing-your-first-test.md

 ```

-Now, just execute the following command in order to run the just created test suite:
+Now, just execute the following command in order to run the test suite:

 ```bash
 npx jasmine --config=jasmine.json
 ```

-You should now see the test being executed inside the shell and, actually, your cursor should move to some text shown on your screen and click on that text.
-Congratulations!
-You just executed your first test using the askui library.
+You should now see the test suite being executed inside the shell and, actually, your cursor should move to some text shown on your screen and click on that text. :tada: Congratulations!
+You just executed your first test suite using askui.